laminas/laminas-stratigility/docs/book/error-handlers.md

 > ### Opting in to error middleware
 >
-> If you have upgraded from Expressive 1.0.0, you will have been using the
+> If you have upgraded from Mezzio 1.0.0, you will have been using the
 > `FinalHandler` implementation, and relying on the fact that, internally,
 > dispatching wraps all middleware in `try/catch` blocks.
 >